schmidb/FamilienTransformation/README.md

 ### Deployment
 * jekyll-multiple-languages plugin not supported by github
-  * run "bundle exec jekyll serve -d docs"
+  * run "bundle exec jekyll build -d docs"
   * and upload docs folder to github as well
   * configure github.io to use docs folder from master branch